Facing Drug Trafficking Charges in Santa Barbara?

 who is arrested for this crime could face felony charges, which carry

-harsh penalties.
-This could include a minimum of three to five years in
+Penalties could include a minimum of three to five years in prison, and

 criminal defense attorney right away.